-This cheesy polenta with roasted tomatoes is topped with a fried egg.
-It's perfect for breakfast, lunch, or dinner and is a creamy and hearty meal.
+This breakfast polenta bowl with roasted tomatoes is topped with a fried egg.
+This recipe is delicious for breakfast, lunch, or dinner and is a creamy and hearty meal.
 It's topped with fresh basil for a nice fresh brightness.

 Pair that with cheesy polenta and a fried egg, and you have a meal that is perfect for any time of the day.
 I've eaten this for breakfast, lunch, and dinner, and it really hits the spot no matter what.